 Requests for transcripts must be submitted to the Office of the Registrar via the school electronic transcript service provider.
-Student records may be released only to the student or his/her designee as directed by the Family on any student loan made or guaranteed by the State of Florida or its agencies (such as the Florida Office of Student Financial Assistance ("OFSA")), including any OFSA scholarship loan, student loan, or guaranteed loan.
-Any such student may not receive an official transcript until the loan is paid in full or the default status has been removed.
+Student records may be released only to the student or his/her designee as directed by the Family

 Educational Rights and Privacy Act of 1974.
 Students will receive one free transcript at the time of graduation with their diploma.
 Additional transcripts are \$10.00 per copy.